Education with Certification (MEDU)

 Centers on development of specific competencies in understanding special strategies for planning & teaching academic and behavior interventions; and providing accommodations and modifications in the general education classroom and other settings for individuals with mild to severe disabilities.
 This course will also cover strategies for teaching English Language Learners.

-Provides an overview of the materials, content, and methodologies utilized by visual arts teachers in the elementary school.
-Teacher candidates will explore methodological and pedagogical principles and apply them by developing lesson plans, learning experiences, assessments, and teaching materials.
+Provides an overview of the materials, content, and methodologies utilized by visual arts teachers in the PK elementary school.
+Candidates will explore methodological and pedagogical principles and apply them by developing lesson plans, learning experiences, assessments, and teaching materials.

-Provides an overview of the materials, content, and methodologies utilized by visual arts teachers in the middle and high school.
-Teacher candidates will explore methodological and pedagogical principles and apply them by developing lesson plans, learning experiences, assessments, and teaching materials.
-The course is taken concurrently with Internship I.
+Provides an overview of the materials, content, and methodologies utilized by visual arts teachers in middle and secondary schools.
+Students willexplore methodological and pedagogical principles and apply them by developing lesson plans, learning experiences, assessments, and teaching materials.
+Special emphasis will be placed on developmentally appropriate methods for adolescents.

 Provides directed teaching practice under professional guidance.
 Pre-service teachers develop planning, instruction and assessment skills in consideration of authentic student needs and assets.
 This is an individualized experience under the supervision of a cooperating teacher and a university supervisor.
 The teacher candidate must provide her/his own transportation to and from the assigned school site.